ricardoyanez/grazing/README.md

 R. Piessens, E. De Doncker-Kapenga and C. W. Überhuber.
 QUADPACK: a subroutine package for automatic integration.
 Springer, ISBN: 3-540-12553-1.
 1983.

+## Amos - Bessel Functions

+The D. Amos routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).

+<ins>REFERENCE</ins>

+Amos, D. E. (1986) Algorithm 644: A portable package for Bessel functions of a complex argument and nonnegative order. *ACM Trans.
+Math.
+Software 12 265–273*.
 ## changelog

 This project uses debchange to create and manage the changelog,